 Corporate Social Responsibility

-Our agency strives to find and implement new avenues that will create additional value for all our clients.
-At Go Ye Employment Services, our corporate social responsibility (or CSR as it is often referred to) is so intertwined with our business growth strategy that it is impossible to separate the two.
-We’ve realized the necessity of giving back and investing into the communities that have supported us for so long.
-We have programs for our candidates (job seekers and employees) as well as services for our clients (employers).
+Our agency strives to find and implement new avenues that will create additional value for all clients.
+At Go Ye Employment Services, our corporate social responsibility (or CSR as it is often referred to) is so entwined with our business growth strategy that it is impossible to separate the two, we believe in the importance of giving back and investing into the communities that have supported us for so long.

 “No Application Left Behind” Program: